You have a crisp, new one hundred-dollar bill in your wallet.

 This is the easiest way to invest your money.
 You can have money taken directly out of your paycheck and deposited into your 401(k), starting with your first $100.
 This is so simple to do, yet so many people don't.
-And hey, if you have a 401(k) match, why not take advantage of it?
+And hey, if you have a ROTH IRA or 401(k) match, why not take advantage of it?

 If this were my first $100 ever, earmarked for investing, I'd increase my 401(k) contribution to $100, where it would get matched dollar-for-dollar by my employer.
 Pretty tough to beat an instantaneous 100% gain. 🙂

 Keep in mind, however, that you better know what you're investing into within the 401(k) – don't you even think about target date mutual funds!

 Yes, investing in yourself is one of the best ways to enrich your life – financially and otherwise.